 Beyond legal compliance, GAR is fully aware of the communities’ expectation to benefit financially from plantation development on their lands.
 In many of our subsidiary companies, we have, in fact, achieved a plasma percentage higher than the 20 percent mandate.

-Additionally, we invest in community economic empowerment programmes such as alternative livelihoods.
+Additionally, we invest in Bright Future Initiative programmes such as alternative livelihoods.
 For example, community members save money by growing their own food crops or developing additional income by learning a craft or producing cash crops.

 To conclude, GAR’s journey to fulfil the 20 percent plasma mandate for the outstanding seven subsidiaries still has some way to go.
 We invest in good practices to speed up the process while supporting the community in this journey, where and when we can.
 Stakeholders can track our overall plasma development progress in our annual sustainability report.
 We have also prepared a short brief on the plasma development challenges that is available upon request.